little-book-of/algorithms/books/en-US/list-1.md

 # Chapter 1.
-Foundatmemtions of Algorithms
+Foundations of Algorithms

 ## Section 1.
 What is an algorithms?